 Many localities have acted against restrictive voting and voter registration.
 New York City, for example, enacted the Pro-Voter Law which requires 18 state agencies to offer voter registration forms to all persons submitting applications, renewals, or recertification for agency services.
 Other municipalities, like Broward County and New York City, have increased voter registration by conducting annual high school voter registration drives.
 This has shown to be widely successful as they have registered over 25,000 students in the past four years.
 During New York City’s annual public high school “Civics Week” the Mayor’s Office and the Department of Education coordinates with voter registration organizations to register first-time student voters in high schools across the city, helping students become engaged citizens who are empowered to impact New York City’s future.
 Houston increased voter registration by having taco trucks double as voter registration booths.
 In cities like Madison and Minneapolis, landlords must provide voter registration forms to their tenants.

 To address the impact of voting restrictions on marginalized communities, local governments have created policies to include immigrants, previously incarcerated felons, noncitizens, transgender individuals, and others in the voting process.
 Somerset County and nine municipalities in Maryland have created legislation allowing noncitizens to vote in local elections.
-Takoma Park addressed this issue through granting previously incarcerated felons the right to vote in municipal elections following their sentence.
+Takoma Park addressed this issue by granting previously incarcerated felons the right to vote in municipal elections following their sentence.
 To increase voting within immigrant communities, Seattle launched an immigrant voting task force.
 The National Center for Transgender Equality created a Voting While Trans guide to increase voting accessibility for trans individuals.
-Lastly, in an effort to include younger people in local elections, five Maryland cities, including Takoma Park, ave lowered the voting age to 16 for municipal elections.
+Lastly, in an effort to include younger people in local elections, five Maryland cities, including Takoma Park and Somerset County, have lowered the voting age to 16 for municipal elections.